nuitrcs/linking-vscode-to-llms-workshop/README.md

 ### D.4 Apply the Workshop Config

-Copy the contents of the `config.yaml` file from this workshop into your open `config.yaml` file iun VS Code (replacing the text that is there).
+Copy the contents of the `config.yaml` file from this workshop into your open `config.yaml` file in VS Code (replacing the text that is there).
 Save the file — Continue reloads automatically.

-#### What the Config Does
+**What the Config Does**

 The config file tells Continue:
 - Which Ollama model to use for **chat/agent** (conversational assistance)